10 Social Media Marketing Tools You Just Might Need

-However, if you want your ROI to grow, this isn’t the way to go.
+However, if you want your social media marketing ROI to grow, this isn’t the way to go.

 It may look easy, but it’s almost impossible to make social media marketing effective without financial resources, talented people, and the right tools for the job.
 This post will focus on social media marketing tools.
-These SMM tools stand out because they are user-friendly and keep improving in response to changes and trends in social media.
-I’ve divided them into three groups according to the most important SMM tasks that require automation: social media management, social media monitoring, and social media advertising.
+The social media marketing tools I'll be talking about today stand out because they are user-friendly and keep improving in response to changes and trends in social media.
+I’ve divided them into three groups according to the most important social media marketing tasks that require automation: social media management, social media monitoring, and social media advertising.

 These social media management tools are the ones that help you manage the workflow that social media requires (yes, it’s in the name).
 They make the process easier, more organized, less stressful, and, therefore, more effective.
 Here are a few of my favorites.

-If there’s a task in your workflow that you always forget about despite all the post-it notes, try IFTTT.
+If there’s a task in your social media marketing workflow that you always forget about despite all the post-it notes, try IFTTT.

 Buffer is a popular scheduling tool that allows marketers to schedule posts across a variety of social media platforms.
 You can either tailor each post to each platform or publish the same one everywhere.